spcl/climetlab-maelstrom-ens10/README.md

 `time` (year offset from 1998), `step` (forecast lead time, 0=0h, 1=24h, 2=48h),
 `surface`/`isobaricInhPa` (pressure level), `latitude`, and `longitude`.

+**A smaller (10 GB) dataset is also available through this plugin as `maelstrom-ens5mini`**.
+It spans the first 10 years, cropped to Europe, and contains 5 ensemble members.
+See demo notebook on usage.

 Features
 --------